phoenixframework/phoenix/guides/contexts.md

 ```

 We used the `belongs_to` macro to map our child relationship to the parent `User`.
-With our schema associations set up, let's open up `accounts/accounts.ex` and make the following changes to the generated `list_users` and `get_user!`  functions:
+With our schema associations set up, let's open up `accounts.ex` and make the following changes to the generated `list_users` and `get_user!`  functions:

 ```elixir
   def list_users do